Skip to content

 Boeing 777-200LR holds the world record as the longest nonstop flight by a commercial airliner.

-It has a wingspan of 212 feet 7 inches.
+The aircraft features a wingspan of approximately 212 feet 7 inches.

 5. Airbus A340-600